ctrl-hub/technical-challenge/README.md

 ## Frameworks vs stdlib

 Whilst we always prefer to be as close to stdlib as possible, for the purposes of this test, feel free to include frameworks and libraries that can help.
 The main constraint of this challenge is time, and we acknowledge that adopting third party libraries may have an impact on performance.
-We are more interested in exploring your approach to solving the domain issues.
+We are more interested in exploring your approach to solving the domain issues than to the "pureness" of the solution.

 ## Final thoughts